bonitasoft/bonita-continuous-delivery-doc/md/bcd_controller.md

 ## Usage

-To enter the BCD controller environment, a Docker container has to be started on your control workstation using the BCD controller image.
+To enter the BCD controller environment, a Docker container has to be started on your control host using the BCD controller image.

-Besides the following files have to be bind mounted from the control workstation to make them available to the BCD controller container:
+Besides the following files have to be bind mounted from the control host to make them available to the BCD controller container:
 - **`/host/path/to/bonita-continuous-delivery_<version>`** (mounted as `/home/bonita/bonita-continuous-delivery`) - This directory provides BCD Ansible playbooks and is known as the `BCD_HOME` directory.
 - <div class="list-group-item list-group-item-warning">This file is required for <strong>Provisioning</strong>.
 It is not required for Living App management.</div>